dmiranda1482/intervals-prototype/DESIGN.md

 Note: I can try to put a flag on the Itervals, to track the ones that change and combine only those, but it would only be slightly better.
 There is for sure a more efficient way of doing this, so at this point I am not even loose time doing that.

 Note2: I can check if overlaps occoured in a certain iteration by comparing the lenght of the arrays before and after the iteration

+** It would not work, because when combining pairs of intervals one might get, a growing number of intervals **